estvita/opensips-ai-voice-connector-ce/README.md

 multi-step process that converts speech to text, processes it, and converts responses back into speech for the end user.

+Advanced features like Function Calling and MCP (Model Context Protocol) server integration enable dynamic call management, external API interactions, and access to external tools and data sources, making the voice bot more intelligent and capable of handling complex user requests.

 ## Flavors